Asinox/Shortener/README.md

 # Shortener
-A small and simple url shortener with laravel, reactjs and Docker
+A small and simple url shortener with Laravel, Reactjs and Docker

 ## How to install Shortener
 ### Local installation with Docker